bottomless-archive-project/library-of-alexandria/README.md

 ## Documentation

-The documentation for the Application is available in our [wiki page](https://github.com/bottomless-archive-project/library-of-alexandria/wiki)!
+We have an extensive documentation for the applications!
+It is available in our [wiki page](https://github.com/bottomless-archive-project/library-of-alexandria/wiki)!